josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 On the other side, the Crafters tend to be seasoned CSS specialists, and almost always enjoy the part of the work that Tailwind is supposed to make easier.
 It's fair to say they've overcome the challenge presented by CSS—or, at least, that this is where they _like_ to be challenged.

 Crafters may be building holistic products and projects, just like Builders.
 But Crafters generally are less focused on _getting through_ the frontend as a _part_ of that work, and instead see the frontend as _the product itself_.
+They also tend to have views beyond the initial completion of the project.

 Because of their skills with (or willingness to be challenged by) CSS, Crafters often see Tailwind as a blunt instrument that dampens their abilities.
 At worst, Tailwind locks off the best parts of both CSS and of their jobs.
 (Tailwind can't keep up with new CSS features, and even where it can, it can't implement everything or do everything that CSS can.)
 At best, it represents a hefty learning curve, just to get back to where they already are.

 Speed isn't an issue for Crafters—or at least, not a priority; they are more concerned with the handiwork of their product.
 Styling is exactly where they want to be, because they value doing the work uniquely well over doing it well enough.
 Again, they see this work as central and defining to the product, and not just a detail of it.

-Crafters may often value details like maintainability, legibility, and accessibility above deadlines and swift project completion.
+Crafters are more likely to value long-term factors like ease of maintainability, legibility, and accessibility, and may not consider the project finished until those have also been accounted for.

 ### Builders and Crafters